 For example, if you are sending $100, TransferWise will convert this amount to euros and subtracted its transfer fee, showing that my recipient will receive 92.80 euros.
 Once you’ve entered the amount of money you would like to send, click the green “Get Started” button.

 If this is your first time using TransferWise, click “Sign Up” at the bottom-left corner of the pop-up.
 You can sign up with an email and password or connect with Facebook or Google+.

 Only an email address and a password are required to create an account.
 Completing your account information is recommended if you frequently transfer money internationally, speeding up any future transfers.

-Step 5.
 Enter your name, birth date, phone number and home address in the spaces provided.
 Click “Continue” to move to the next step.

 If you are sending money to an account that you own, you just need to enter the IBAN of your international account.
 If you are sending money to another person’s account, a business or a charity, you will be asked to enter their email, full name, address and IBAN.
 Then click “Continue.”

 If you are sending from a debit or credit card, this is the end of the process.
 If you are using a bank transfer, you will proceed to the next step.

-Step 10.
-If you are transferring from a bank account, you will need to contact your bank to initiate the transfer.
+If you are transferring from a bank account, you will need to confirm with your bank.

 Note that the transaction will not begin until you’ve sent money to TransferWise through your bank.